-It wasn’t too long ago that many people would hear the word ‘acid’ in skin care products and cringe, imagining their skin turning right red and peeling off in layers.
-But today, that fear has settled, and more and more people are embracing acids in skin care.
-Ingredients like hyaluronic acid, glycolic acid, and salicylic acid, among others, have more than made names for themselves, causing a shift in the attitude towards acids in skin care.
-As more and more skin care acids are garnering attention, we’d like to shift the spotlight onto one you may not have heard of yet: tranexamic acid, which works to target visible skin discoloration.
+It wasn’t too long ago that many people would hear the word “acid” in skin-care products and cringe, imagining their skin turning bright red and peeling off in layers.
+But today that fear has lessened, and people are embracing acids in skin care.
+Ingredients like hyaluronic acid, glycolic acid and salicylic acid, among others, have more than made names for themselves, causing a shift in the attitude toward acids in skin care.
+As more and more skin-care acids are garnering attention, we’d like to shift the spotlight onto one you may not have heard of yet: tranexamic acid, which works to target visible skin discoloration.

 Luckily, you won’t have to wait for word of mouth to reach you with the details.
 We’re filling you in on everything you need to know about tranexamic acid, why you should use it and how to incorporate the trending ingredient into your skin-care routine.